 An updated Heat Stress Guideline has been posted in the OH&S Publications link under Guidelines and Other Documents.

 The OHS Division has received a number of calls regarding the legality of workers working alone.
 The Division has prepared a Lone Workers Information Guide to clarify the occupational health and safety requirements regarding working alone.
 While there are no OHS regulations that do not allow working alone, except in very specific cases such as confined space entry where an attendant is required, there are several OHS regulations that would apply to lone workers.

 The OHS Division has received several questions regarding bed bugs in the workplace and what the possible OHS requirements may be.
 While there are no specific occupational health and safety regulatory requirements addressing bed bugs, there are some general requirements, similar to any potential health and safety hazard in the workplace, that would need to be met.
 The Bed Bugs - OHS Information Sheet outlines what hazard bed bugs pose, how to address the issues, general OHS requirements that apply and links to information resources.

 On December 4, 2013 Minister Regan introduced changes (Bill No 12) to the OHS Act as a first step to implementing a new administrative penalties system.
 For additional information and a link to the Bill please go to New Administrative Penalties System.

-The table with information on convictions under the Occupational Health and Safety Act from the past five years, including the convicted employer or person, the offence and the penalty, has been updated to June 30, 2014.
+Table with information on convictions under the Occupational Health and Safety Act from the past five years, including the convicted employer or person, the offence and the penalty, has been updated to June 30, 2014.
 Note: the table has been amended to include a brief summary description of the incident.

 A guide to the Occupational Health and Safety Act, developed in 2011 by the Clinical Practice Committee of the Nova Scotia Dental Association has been posted to our website's Publication page under Guidelines and Other Documents, and to our OHS Knowledge Base under Hazard Alerts and Information Guides.